As well as the calendar, have a look at this month’s “What’s On?” sheet to find out what is currently happening at St Mark’s.

 Currently the groups look at the part of the Bible that was the focus of the Sunday talk, and members encourage each other to respond to what we discover by the way we live day by day.

-Our children and youth leadership team are all registered with the DBS (Disclosure and Barring Service), and we operate a child protection policy that ensures that children are always safe.
+Our children and youth leadership team are all registered with the DBS (Disclosure and Barring Service), and we operate the Diocesan Safeguarding Policy that ensures that children are always safe.

 As well as creche and groups for children and young people on Sundays, we also have midweek groups.